career development conversation

 Do you love your job and give it your all every day, but don’t have a grasp on a clear path for taking your career to the next step?
 You’re not alone.
 Many workers aspire for higher positions, but just don’t know what actions to take to achieve them.
 If you want to secure a future at your company, you need to take an active role in charting out your path forward.
 And the best way to develop an effective strategy is having a conversation about your career development with management.
 This signals to leadership that you are interested in advancing your career with the company and provides you with valuable advice on what you need to do so.

-I know such a conversation can be daunting, but it’s so integral in developing an effective plan of action.
+We know such a conversation can be daunting, but it’s so integral in developing an effective plan of action.
 Management has the inside scoop on the types of skills and traits needed for the next level position and can help you map out how to break down your overarching goals into the smaller steps, as well as introduce you to the right connections that can get you there.
-So while having this vulnerable “where is my career going” talk may be scary, I strongly urge that you embrace the doors that it can open for you.
+So while having this vulnerable “where is my career going” talk may be scary, we strongly urge that you embrace the doors that it can open for you.

 Here Are a Few Tips to Help You Prepare for that Career Conversation